Levothyroxine (Soloxine®,ThyroTabs®) for Dogs and Cats

 Drug Library >

-Veterinary formulations: Soloxine® (Daniels) and Thyro-Tabs® (Vet-A-Mix), Thyrosyn®, Thyromed®, Nutrived®,Thyrokare®, Levosyn®, Thyroxine-L®, Leventa® Oral Solution.
+Brand Names and Other Names of Levothyroxine This drug is registered for use in humans and animals.
+Human formulations: Synthroid® (Knoll)Veterinary formulations: Soloxine® (Daniels) and Thyro-Tabs® (Vet-A-Mix), Thyrosyn®, Thyromed®, Nutrived®,Thyrokare®, Levosyn®, Thyroxine-L®, Leventa® Oral Solution.

 Uses of Levothyroxine